-App Suite automatically suggests a cell identification using the Adaptive Tophat threshold method.
+App Suite automatically suggests a cell identification using the Minimum error threshold method.
 If the cell identification is not adequate, adjust the threshold method or level or minimum object size.

 There are several threshold methods.
 The threshold setting determines which objects will be identified as cells in the image.
 The different threshold methods will result in slightly different thresholds.
-It is advisable to try out several methods to find the one that works best for every type of cell sample.
-The method that suits the sample best is the correct method to use.
+It is advisable to try out several methods to find the one that works best for every type of experiment.
+The method that suits the experiment best is the correct method to use.